The REPEAT Project:

 Over 90 percent of this region was drained for agriculture during the past 100 to 150 years.
 Nevertheless, small relict marshes remain, which constitute an archive of information on peat formation processes, geomorphological change, carbon storage, and anthropogenic disturbance.

-The purpose of the REPEAT project is to use this peat archive to study marsh formation processes in order to inform current wetland restoration efforts in the Delta.
-In addition, our research is shedding light on environmental contamination and environmental change in the Delta through the millennia.
+The purpose of the REPEAT project was to use this peat archive to study marsh formation processes in order to inform current wetland restoration efforts in the Delta.
+In addition, our research shed light on environmental contamination and changes in salinity through the millennia, which will also prove useful to managers tasked with restoring Delta habitats.

 During the summer of 2005, we collected peat cores from four pairs of islands (drained farmed islands and relatively undisturbed, marsh islands) in the Delta in order to discern the differences between them.
-Peat cores were sectioned and analyzed for bulk density, percentage of organic matter, percentage of organic carbon, and a suite of major and trace elements.
+For the next three years, we analyzed the cores for bulk density, percentage of organic matter, percentage of organic carbon, and a suite of major and trace elements.
 Achenes (fruiting bodies of bulrushes), charcoal, and plant fragments other than roots were analyzed for radiocarbon content.

 - Peat accretion histories for the entire lifetimes of 3 marshes